The Ultimate Japan Bucket List: 30 Unmissable Experiences

 I was spoiled by having my first-ever ski experience in Japan in 2013.

-That quickly followed with three more trips during winter (albeit switching to snowboarding) to experience the Japanese Pow Pow.
+That was quickly followed by three more trips during winter (albeit switching to snowboarding) to experience the Japanese Pow Pow.

 The snow in Japan is extremely light and fluffy, making it an incredible experience to ski or snowboard down.
 Japan also usually gets a lot of this delightfully deep, fluffy snow.